-What is the point spread in the NBA?
+What is the point spread in NBA betting?

 The point spread is an equalizer which is attached to the NBA betting lines.
 Two teams are rarely equal, but the spread provides a level of balance which gives bettors good reason to bet on either competitor.